Kansas State visits Traore and No. 21 BYU - WTOP News

 Provo, Utah; Saturday, 10 p.m.
 EST

-BOTTOM LINE: No. 21 BYU hosts the Kansas State Wildcats after Fousseyni Traore scored 21 points in BYU’s 82-66 loss to the Oklahoma Sooners.
+BOTTOM LINE: No. 21 BYU plays the Kansas State Wildcats after Fousseyni Traore scored 21 points in BYU’s 82-66 loss to the Oklahoma Sooners.

-The Cougars have gone 11-2 at home.
-BYU ranks second in the Big 12 with 19.8 assists per game led by Dallin Hall averaging 5.0.
+The Cougars are 11-2 on their home court.
+BYU is seventh in the Big 12 with 33.5 points per game in the paint led by Traore averaging 7.7.

-The Wildcats have gone 5-5 against Big 12 opponents.
-Kansas State is 3-2 in one-possession games.
+The Wildcats are 5-5 in Big 12 play.
+Kansas State is 6-5 in games decided by 10 points or more.

-BYU averages 12.0 made 3-pointers per game, 4.9 more made shots than the 7.1 per game Kansas State gives up.
-Kansas State averages 7.6 made 3-pointers per game this season, 1.5 more made shots on average than the 6.1 per game BYU allows.
+BYU makes 47.4% of its shots from the field this season, which is 7.3 percentage points higher than Kansas State has allowed to its opponents (40.1%).
+Kansas State averages 5.4 more points per game (72.2) than BYU allows to opponents (66.8).

-The Cougars and Wildcats meet Saturday for the first time in Big 12 play this season.
+The Cougars and Wildcats face off Saturday for the first time in Big 12 play this season.

-TOP PERFORMERS: Jaxson Robinson is scoring 13.5 points per game with 2.6 rebounds and 1.6 assists for the Cougars.
-Spencer Johnson is averaging 10.7 points and 4.7 rebounds while shooting 40.9% over the last 10 games for BYU.
+TOP PERFORMERS: Jaxson Robinson averages 2.5 made 3-pointers per game for the Cougars, scoring 13.5 points while shooting 36.4% from beyond the arc.
+Spencer Johnson is shooting 40.9% and averaging 10.7 points over the past 10 games for BYU.

-Tylor Perry is shooting 32.5% from beyond the arc with 2.7 made 3-pointers per game for the Wildcats, while averaging 15.1 points and 4.7 assists.
-Cam Carter is shooting 45.0% and averaging 15.2 points over the last 10 games for Kansas State.
+Tylor Perry averages 2.7 made 3-pointers per game for the Wildcats, scoring 15.1 points while shooting 32.5% from beyond the arc.
+Cam Carter is averaging 15.2 points over the past 10 games for Kansas State.

 LAST 10 GAMES: Cougars: 5-5, averaging 75.8 points, 36.5 rebounds, 16.9 assists, 5.5 steals and 2.8 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 73.7 points per game.